 Once your RMSA is used up, it stops paying.
 At that point, you’ll be responsible for paying 100% of your PG&E-sponsored retiree medical premiums.

-If you decide to drop your PG&E-sponsored retiree medical coverage and enroll in any other medical plan, your RMSA balance will be frozen.
+If you decide to drop your PG&E-sponsored retiree medical coverage and enroll in any other medical plan—including an active employee plan, such as the Hiring Hall plan—your RMSA balance will be frozen.

 Your frozen balance will continue to earn interest even when you’re not using it.
 You won’t lose your RMSA balance, but you can’t use it to pay for any other coverage.
 You can only use it to help pay for PG&E-sponsored retiree medical coverage.

 Your RMSA balance will be unfrozen, and you can start using it again if you later re-enroll in a PG&E-sponsored retiree medical plan.

 Download the Retiree Health Account Cheat Sheet for tips on how to use the Retiree Health Account.

 You’ll automatically get this tax-free health reimbursement account if you:

 You also could have a Retiree Health Account if you’re eligible for PG&E-sponsored retiree medical coverage and you had Capped Sick Time when you retired—even if you were not enrolled in the Health Account Plan (HAP) as an employee.
 If you have Capped Sick Time when you retire, 25% of your Capped Sick balance—up to a maximum of 25% of 1,040 Capped Sick hours—will be converted to credits and deposited into a Retiree Health Account for you.